katahiromz/print_using/README.md

 ## Overview

 I have created a program and library that emulates the N88-BASIC-like `PRINT USING` statement in C++11.

+It precisely reproduces the behavior of `PRINT USING`.

 ## Usage